dew1arteen/Project100hires/README.md

 - The importance of clear documentation in projects
 ---
 ## Reflection
 This project helped me improve my ability to follow instructions carefully and solve problems independently.
-I learned how to use GitHub more confidently and how to document my work in a clear and structured way.
+I learned how to use GitHub more confidently and how to approach unfamiliar tools by researching and testing solutions step by step.

+It also showed me the importance of clear documentation so others can easily understand my work.

 ## Repository Link
 https://github.com/dew1arteen/Project100hires/blob/main/README.md